digital-go-jp/abr-geocoder/README.md

 - `-f`, `--format`

    Specifies output format.
-Default is `table` which displayes `table` format on CLI.
+Default is `table` which draws an output table on CLI.
    You can also specify `json` or `geojson`.

 - `--fuzzy`